-“I am finally getting to see and hunt the snow geese I haven’t seen close since WWII,” recanted my hunting neighbor.
+“I am finally getting to see and hunt the snow geese I haven’t seen up close since WWII,” rumbled my hunting neighbor.
 Laying next to a man for 12 hours in a cold wet corn field hoping some of the ‘flying ghosts,’ will come down out of the sky, you learn a lot about someone.

 It has been almost 65 years since he had seen the tens of thousands of Snow Goose in Saint James bay after returning from WWII.
 He had served on a US Navy ship during the war and entered back into the friendly zone through the Hudson Bay.
 He recalls that ship Captain came on the “horn,” and welcomed back home the sailors from the war.
 Turns out it was spring time when the ship finally made it back to North America and the snow geese had made it back from the south heading towards northern Canada.

 Ever since that day, now at 80 years of age, he wanted to follow and hunt the path of the Snow Geese back north all the way to James Bay where he first saw them and heard the welcome home.
 The New York & Vermont border was the 2nd stop on the hunting trip north.
 His trip was to end in James Bay.

 We met at 0500 on the farm adjacent to Lake Champlain hoping today was the day the Snow’s decided to make the hop across the Adirondacks from the Finger Lakes.
 Today was it, a warm West wind blew them all day until they appeared in the afternoon a mile high but looking for a place to feed and rest.